 With its healthy blend of small, misty mountain towns and long stretches of golden sand Black Sea beaches, Bulgaria is the perfect country for a short weekend (or extended weekend) road trip.
 Below, we feature the top Bulgaria destinations for fun-filled Bulgaria weekend breaks.

-You will be enthralled by the country’s ability to captivate visitors with its jaw-dropping nature, wicked history, out of control nightlife, and subtle yet booming art scene.
+You will be enthralled by the country’s ability to captivate visitors with its jaw-dropping nature, wicked history, out-of-control nightlife, and subtle yet booming art scene.

-Below, you will learn all you need to for your weekend road trip in Bulgaria, including a few different itinerary suggestions for trips of varying lengths to the best places to visit in Bulgaria.
+Below, you will learn all you need for your weekend road trip in Bulgaria, including a few different itinerary suggestions for trips of varying lengths to the best places to visit in Bulgaria.
 Bulgaria’s small towns are a part of what makes this country so special, and it would be a shame to miss out on them.